ampproject/amphtml/extensions/amp-bodymovin-animation/amp-bodymovin-animation.md

 ### title (optional)

-Define a `title` attribute for the component.
-The default is `Airbnb BodyMovin animation`.
+Define a `title` attribute for the component to propagate to the underlying `<iframe>` element.
+The default value is `"Airbnb BodyMovin animation"`.

 ### Common attributes